 Our firm has obtained several multimillion-dollar verdicts and settlements.
 We achieved this by developing the strongest possible cases through thorough investigation and preparation.

 Mr. Farris and Mr. Riley are members of prominent legal organizations, such as the American Bar Association, Alabama Bar Association, and Birmingham Bar Association.
 You can feel confident knowing your pedestrian accident attorneys have the qualifications and experience to achieve the most favorable outcome to your case.

 Do not let money be the reason you do not contact Farris, Riley & Pitt, LLP, as we represent pedestrian crash victims on a contingency fee basis.
 This means that you pay our firm absolutely nothing unless you obtain a monetary award.

 Pedestrian accidents can have a number of causes.
 Many cases involve distractions, such as talking or texting on cell phones.

-While motorists are often accused of distracted driving, many pedestrians are similarly accused of causing crashes by being distracted while using mobile phones.
+Motorists frequently face accusations of distracted driving, but many also blame pedestrians for crashes due to their mobile phone distractions.
 You should avoid getting into these types of disputes until you have legal counsel.